gonodono/web-widgets/README.md

 ## Notes

-- Recent tooling updates are giving false `RestrictedApi` errors for Glance's `ColorProvider`.
-Everything still builds correctly, though, so I'm not going to bother with suppressing them for the time being.

 - One of the trickiest parts of this is figuring out when the `WebView` is ready to be drawn.
 Listening for the URL load to finish isn't enough, so a `VisualStateCallback` must be used, but even that doesn't appear to be